firepear/homefarm/docs/compute_install.md

 See the Arch Linux ARM website pages for the [Raspberry Pi 3](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3) or [Raspberry Pi 4](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-4).

-If you are installing on an RPi3, use the ARMv7 installer path, not AArch64.
-Once you've booted the Pi, follow these steps if you need
+For now, use the ARMv7 installer path, not AArch64.
+Once you've booted the Pi, follow these steps if you need Wifi:
-Wifi:

 1. `'wpa_passphrase ESSID WPA_PASSWD > /etc/wpa_supplicant/w.conf'` to
-   generate a wpa_supplicant configuration file.
-This should work unless you have a very interesting WiFi setup (and in that case, you likely know what your conf file should look like and can manually create it)
+   generate a wpa_supplicant configuration file
 1. `'wpa_supplicant -B -i wlan0 -c /etc/wpa_supplicant/w.conf'` to
-   attach to WiFi
+   attach to WiFi (this will take several seconds)
 1. `'dhcpcd wlan0'` to obtain an IP address.
-This may take a few seconds to complete.
+This may take a few seconds to complete

-## Homefarm install
+## Homefarm install (all architectures)

 1. Run `'curl -O CONTROL_NODE_IP:9099/node-install'` to fetch the compute node install script from your control node